TomerFi/switcher_webapi/CONTRIBUTING.md

 -   `.remarkignore` used for ignoring specific files or folders from *remark-lint*.

 ### Requirement files
--   `requirements.txt` is a list of python requirements for running the solution.
+-   `requirements.txt` is a list of python requirements constraints.

--   `requirements_constraints.txt` is a list of python requirements constraints.
+-   `requirements_prod.txt` is a list of python requirements for running the solution.

 -   `requirements_docs.txt` is a list of python requirements for testing and building the documentation.